 As mentioned in my introduction I recently spent one year in Korea as an exchange student.

-One of the things that this experience taught me is the importance of learning about a country’s culture in order to understand people’s behaviour and that you cannot evaluate it by the standards of your own culture.
+One of the things that this experience taught me is the importance of learning about a country’s culture in order to understand people’s behavior and that you cannot evaluate it by the standards of your own culture.

 The Land of Couples